Lewiston Has No Lobsters…But this up and coming Maine City has other great things to enjoy

 Why Lewiston?
 We chose this small city because it’s not hip and shiny Portland, and it’s not Kennebunkport, made famous as the Bush dynasty’s summer home.
-It’s not on a coast, and it’s not a place filled with tourists.
-But Lewiston, and its neighbor, Auburn across the river proved to be interesting places with lots to see and do.
+It’s not on the coast, and it’s not a place filled with tourists.
+But Lewiston and its neighbor, Auburn across the river proved to be interesting places with lots to see and do.

 There are about 84,000 residents in the two cities of Lewiston and Auburn.
 In recent years this number has grown with a lot of immigration.
 About ten years ago, a wave began bringing immigrants from Somalia to settle in Lewiston.
 Today there are about 3,000 Africans living here, and they have carved out a part of the city to call their own.